thutasann/c-text-editors/README.md

-# Building Text Editor in C
+# Building Text Editors in C

 This is where I build the text editors in C.